KxSystems/docs/docs/style/new-wine.md

 -   Make it right before you make it faster.
 -   Keep it right when you make it faster.
 -   Make it clear before you make it faster.
--   Don’t sacrifice clarity for amll gains in ‘efficiency’.
+-   Don’t sacrifice clarity for small gains in ‘efficiency’.
 -   Let your compiler do the simple optimizations.
 -   Don’t strain to re-use code; re-organize instead.
 -   Make sure special cases are truly special.